bayesianempirimancer/pyDMBD/README.md

       obs_shape = (number_of_microscopic_objects, dimension_of_the_observable)
       role_dims = (number_of_s_roles, number_of_b_roles, number_of_z_roles)
       hidden_dims = (number_of_environment_latents, number_of_boundary_latents, number_of_internal_latents)
-      control_dim = 0 if no control signal is used, otherwise the dimension of the control signal regression_dim = 0 if no regression signal is used, otherwise the dimension of the regression signal
+      control_dim = 0 if no control signal is used, otherwise it is the terminal dimension of the control matrix regression_dim = 0 if no regression signal is used, otherwise the dimension of the regression signal

 Note that control_dim and regression_dim can also be set to -1.
 The causes the model to remove any baseline effects for the observation model or the latent dynamics.
 I usually only remove the redundant baseline for the latent linear dynamics, i.e. control_dim = -1.
 But for reasons leaving it in seems to lead to faster convergence.
 Not sure why.
+Also note that if you use regressors then the regression matrix must have a shape that is compatible with the observables.
+See below

 batch_shape = () by default, but if you want to fit a bunch of DMBD's in parallel and pick the one with the best ELBO then set
            batch_shape = (number_of_parallel_models,).